Jewish Territorial Organization: History

 In 1905 the members of the Seventh Zionist Congress formally rejected the Uganda Scheme.
 Following the rejection of the East Africa offer, Zangwill contacted Lucien Wolf, an English Jewish journalist and member of the Board of Deputies of British Jews, the main representative body of Anglo Jewry.
 Wolf was an opponent of political Zionism, but did support the creation of Jewish colonies in the Diaspora.
 In August 1905 Zangwill and Wolf met to discuss the Uganda Scheme, and in subsequent correspondence between the two we learn that both supported the creation of a Jewish colony in British East Africa.
 Wolf had objected to any specifically "Jewish national homeland", that is to say a state which ghettoized Jews, preserving Jewish customs and law as the basis for governance.
 Though Zangwill's literary works suggest his nostalgia for the ghetto, he too recognized the need for a modern Jewish polity.
 Both concurred that a self-governing Jewish territory should be based on a preponderance of Jews in the region rather than British legislative fiat, and both concurred that the new government should be formed on a modern, democratic basis rather than some earlier biblical ideal or Eastern European Kehilla structure.
 This basic agreement between Zangwill and Wolf would lead to the formation of the Jewish Territorial Organisation (ITO), an organisation dedicated to "obtaining a large tract of territory (preferably within the British Empire) wherein to found a Jewish Home of Refuge", and to the elevation of Zangwill to the ITO presidency.

 The ITO's members were known as territorialists or "ITOmen".
-ITO attempted to locate territory suitable for Jewish settlement in various parts of America (e.g. Galveston, Alaska), Africa (in Angola, establishing several contacts with the Portuguese government, the colonial power at the time), Asia, and Australia, but with little success.
-The Balfour Declaration and the subsequent the British occupation of Palestine, had made the territorial alternatives to Eretz Israel less viable.
+ITO attempted to locate territory suitable for Jewish settlement in various parts of America (e.g. Galveston, Texas, Alaska), Africa (in Angola, establishing several contacts with the Portuguese government, the colonial power at the time), Asia, and Australia, but with little success.
+The Balfour Declaration and the subsequent British occupation of Palestine had made the territorial alternatives to Eretz Israel less viable.
 Accordingly, in 1925 the ITO was dissolved and most of its members returned to the Zionist movement.

-Other Territorialist Organizations
+Other Territorialist organizations

 Zionist Socialist Workers Party

 In pre-1917 the Zionist Socialist Workers Party also took up the idea, combining it with a strong Socialist Revolutionary orientation, and for a time had a considerable influence among Russian Jews.
+The party supported Herzl during the debate over the Uganda Scheme.